Course Outline

 • Pharmacological and non-pharmacological therapeutic approaches.

-• Legal, regulatory, professional frameworks and ethical issues in midwifery.
+• Legal, regulatory and professional frameworks in midwifery.

 Mature Content